saran-surya/the-traveller/README.md

 # pollution-moniter
-A Android app to monitor pollution.
+An Android app to monitor pollution.